 Brushing your teeth frequently may also help.
 It’s also a better way to avoid bad breath – so get a good toothbrush!
-Though if you are like me, brushing teeth just equaled more throwing up!
+Though if you are like me, brushing teeth just equaled more throwing up an excessive spitting!

 If you are experiencing heartburn during pregnancy, this may contribute to excess saliva.
 The increased acid may trigger salivation, which helps to neutralize the acid.
 You can treat this with an OTC antacid, such as TUMS or by drinking milk.
 However, if your heartburn is really bad, you can get a prescription from your physician.

-Most of the time, excessive saliva during pregnancy is just annoying or makes you feel sick, and there aren’t many medical implications.
+Most of the time, excessive saliva during pregnancy is just annoying or makes you feel sick, and there aren’t many medical implications or clear explainations.

-However, you are losing a lot of saliva, it can lead to dehydration.
+However, you are losing a liter of saliva, it can lead to dehydration.
 If you find that you are spitting a lot (especially if it’s in addition to vomiting), you need to make sure that you stay as hydrated as possible.
 Make sure you intake plenty of water throughout the day.